-We believe that we are a world leading entrepreneur Edtech and education group, with approximately 2.1 million students in 200 countries, as per our pro forma numbers for our Pre-IPO Group and IPO Acquisitions as of June 30, 2021, of which 1.99 million are free students and 70,900 are paying students.
-Our mission is to disrupt the current education model with a student-centered, lifelong learning curriculum that prepares students with the leadership, entrepreneurial and life skills to succeed in today's market.
+We believe that we are a world leading entrepreneur Edtech and education group.
+Our mission is to disrupt the current education model with a student-centered, lifelong learning curriculum that prepares students with the leadership, entrepreneurial and life skills to succeed in todays market.